Luan1006/MM-202_ExamUnit1/README.md

 ## Task4

 This one was a bit tricky.
-For this I wanted to implement some sort of pathfinding algorihtm.
+For this I wanted to implement some sort of pathfinding algorithm.
 However, unless I create a car duplicator, many of the algorithms don't really make any sense.
 I then started to think about how to complete the task.

 If we use the while-loops from Task1 and Task3.
 We first go straight and hit a dead end, we then turn forever as the start is now painted.
 This means we would need some sort of backtracking feature.